Graham Stack never managed to establish himself at Arsenal, yet the club still provided the goalkeeper with one of the highlights of his career.

 At just 22, Stack was one of the younger members of the squad and could have been forgiven for feeling a little overawed at his sudden ascent, but he felt at home in his elite surroundings, having been at Arsenal since he was a youngster.

 “I’m not a nervous type of character, I never have been,” he says.
 “I was quite jovial before games, I was always upbeat, positive.

 “I wouldn’t say I was at the forefront of the banter, as I was just a young lad, but I was always quite a confident young player and embraced it more than anything.

 “I think when you’re in a team like that people can see if you’re nervous as you’ll be the only one in that team showing symptoms of nerves, as everyone else was full of confidence.

 “I would have been nervous if I was playing, but that would have been natural for any young goalie.
 But I like to think I took it my stride and enjoyed every game really.”

-As goalkeeping coach Peyton was not involved on matchdays at the time, a big part of Stack’s role was to warm-up Lehmann before games, a job he took very seriously.
+As goalkeeping coach Peyton was not involved on matchdays at the time, a big part of Stack’s role was to warm-up Lehmann before games, a job understood the importance of.

 “The responsibility was on me to prepare Jens the best possible way to go out and perform,” Stack says.